A higher rank Racah algebra and the $\mathbb{Z}_2^{n}$ Laplace-Dunkl operator: Connection coefficients and representations of

 \section{Connection coefficients and representations of $R(n)$}

-In the previous section, a basis of Dunkl harmonics that diagonalizes the maximal Abelian subalgebra $\hat{\mathcal{Y}_n}$ has been constructed.
+In the previous section, a basis of Dunkl harmonics that diagonalizes the labelling Abelian subalgebra $\hat{\mathcal{Y}_n}$ has been constructed.
 There are many similar bases.
-Indeed, upon permuting the order in which the $\mathbf{CK}$-extensions are applied, one can find other bases of Dunkl-harmonics which will diagonalize other maximal Abelian subalgebras.
+Indeed, upon permuting the order in which the $\mathbf{CK}$-extensions are applied, one can find other bases of Dunkl-harmonics which will diagonalize other labelling Abelian subalgebras.
 For example, consider the case where $n=4$ with $\mathbf{CK}_{x_4}^{\epsilon_4}$ and $\mathbf{CK}_{x_1}^{\epsilon_1}$ swapped.
 This leads to the wavefunctions

-The maximal Abelian subalgebra being diagonalized is $\langle C_{24},C_{234} \rangle $.
+The labelling Abelian subalgebra being diagonalized is $\langle C_{24},C_{234} \rangle $.
 As can be seen, the indices have been permuted according to the permutation in the $\mathbf{CK}$-extensions.
-To each basis constructed in this way corresponds a maximal Abelian subalgebra of the full Racah algebra $R(n)$.
-Conversely, for every Abelian subalgebra, there is a basis that can be constructed with the $\mathbf{CK}$-extension.
+To each basis constructed in this way corresponds a labelling Abelian subalgebra of the full Racah algebra $R(n)$.
+Conversely, for every labelling Abelian subalgebra, there is a basis that can be constructed with the $\mathbf{CK}$-extension.

-Given a basis defined as the joint eigenvectors of a maximal Abelian algebra, one would wish to provide the action of the other generators of $R(n)$ on the basis elements in order to complete the construction of the representation of $R(n)$.
-We shall now indicate that this can be accomplished from the knowledge of the connection or overlap coefficients between bases associated to different maximal Abelian subalgebras.
+Given a basis defined as the joint eigenvectors of a labelling Abelian algebra, one would wish to provide the action of the other generators of $R(n)$ on the basis elements in order to complete the construction of the representation of $R(n)$.
+We shall now indicate that this can be accomplished from the knowledge of the connection or overlap coefficients between bases associated to different labelling Abelian subalgebras.
 With this understood, we shall be able to complete the picture by giving an explicit characterization of the connection coefficients.